stephaniecrocker91/stephaniecrocker91/README.md

 ### 🚀 Why I would be a great addition to your team ... 💡

 I am a positive and valuable team-player with strong communication and problem solving skills, and an ambition for professional development.
-I am extremely  commited to my career pivot and eager to break into the tech industry into a strong development team where I can cement and further develop my skills.
+My transition into the tech industry is fuelled by a deep passion for leveraging technology to drive positive change.
+I firmly believe that software development possesses the unparalleled power to not only innovate industries but also positively impact lives, driving meaningful change in our increasingly digital world.
+I am extremely commited to my career pivot and eager to immerse myseld into a strong development team where I can cement and further develop my skills.

 * * *